-In the remake of The Taking Of Pelham One Two Three, Ryder has a ridiculous amount of one-sided Foe Yay with Walter Garber.
+In the remake of The Taking of Pelham One Two Three, Ryder has a ridiculous amount of one-sided Foe Yay with Walter Garber.
 He demands to speak only with Garber for the whole movie and keeps getting more and more obsessed with Garber's life.
 Ryder spills his guts to Garber over and over and even admits in his death scene that Garber is his hero.
 It culminates in this hilariously out-of-nowhere line:

 Ryder: He sounds sexy.
 He would've been my bitch in prison!

-Also, there's a little Loki/Sif if you look at their scenes a certain way.
+A little Loki/Sif if you look at their scenes a certain way.

 Jason Statham got no end of ribbing from the film crew on the second The Transporter movie for the "Kiss of Life" he performs on a thug in order to survive crashing into deep water.
 There's also that fight scene of him fending off a ton of Mooks shirtless and covered in motor oil...